Remote acupuncture balances vital energy (Qi) in the body's meridians, identifying and clearing blockages that cause physical or emotional issues.

 How can acupuncture work at a distance?

-How does a remote session with Guadalupe work?
+How does a remote sessions work?

-What techniques might Guadalupe use in remote acupuncture?
+What techniques might use in remote acupuncture?

 Approaches vary by practitioner, and may include: